danielbcarvalho/smart-nutri/frontend/FRONTEND_DOCUMENTATION.md

 - **NewAssessment**: Create a new assessment (complex, multi-section form).
 - **Measurements**: List and manage body measurements.
 - **ViewAssessment**: View details and evolution of a specific assessment.
+- **AssessmentEvolution**: Visualize the evolution of body composition over time through interactive charts.

+### AssessmentEvolution Page

+The AssessmentEvolution page provides a comprehensive view of a patient's body composition changes over time.
+It includes:

+- **CompositionChart**: A responsive chart component that displays:
+  - Total body weight evolution
+  - Fat mass and fat-free mass distribution
+  - Interactive tooltips with detailed measurements
+  - Date-based X-axis with proper timezone handling
+  - Custom styling matching the application theme

+The chart is built using Recharts and integrates with the application's date formatting utilities to ensure consistent date display across the platform.

 ### Example: Main Flow - New Assessment